CotalkerPartners/mongo-xlsx/README.md

 Some Performance Issues @ JSON.parse(JSON.stringify(x)) to make a copy and not modify original data (error1_test.json)

 5. nulls, empty cells, undefined may not be mixed

-6. Javascript date objects are yet not implemented.